Health Alert:

 Integrative Oncology Training Programs for Staff

-One goal of the Wellness and Integrative Oncology Program is to reach as many patients as we can through innovation and teamwork.
+A goal of the Wellness and Integrative Oncology Program is to reach as many people as we can through innovation and teamwork.

-We offer two ambassador training programs for staff in nursing and nutrition.
+We offer 2 ambassador training programs in nursing and nutrition.

 The Nurse Ambassador Program

-Cancer nurses focus on patients in treatment, clinic, and inpatient units to improve their experience, symptoms, and quality of life through:
+Cancer nurses focus on people in treatment, clinic, and inpatient units, improving their experience, symptoms, and quality of life through:

 • Aromatherapy.